Miraculous St. Andrew Christmas Novena

 Source: EWTN.com:

-“Beginning on St. Andrew the Apostle’s feast day, November 30, the following beautiful prayer is traditionally recited fifteen (15) times a day until Christmas.
+“Beginning on St. Andrew the Apostle’s feast day, November 30, the following beautiful prayer is traditionally recited fifteen (15) times a day until Christmas [ed.: Vigil, the 24th; inclusive].
 This is a very meditative prayer that helps us increase our awareness of the real focus of Christmas and helps us prepare ourselves spiritually for His coming.”

-It is piously believed that who-ever recites the short prayer fifteen (15) times a day, from the Feast of St. Andrew on November 30th until Christmas, will obtain what is asked.
-One can pray them all-together or throughout the day.
+It is piously held that whosoever recites this beautiful, short, prayer fifteen (15) times daily, from the Feast of St. Andrew on November 30th until the Christmas Vigil (inclusive), will obtain the grant of his petition.
+One can pray them all-together or throughout the day, though best practice would suggest recitation in just one sitting and ideally at a regular time, e.g. as part of one’s evening prayers.

-This prayer is produced below and your correspondent has taken the liberty of adorning it with pious invocations appropriate to the season and has also located a Latin rendering, which seems to be credible.
+The prayer is produced below and Your correspondent has taken the liberty of adorning it with pious invocations appropriate to the season and has also located a Latin rendering (slightly adjusted*) which seems to be credible.
 As is widely appreciated, prayers prayed in the Church’s language are imbued with increased efficacy.
-He has also suggested the conventional Pater Noster – Ave Maria – Gloria Patri offering, typically recited at the end of novena prayers.
+He has also suggested the conventional Pater noster – Ave Maria – Gloria Patri offering, typically recited at the end of novena prayers.
+The Miraculous Litany of the Infant of Prague has also been appended.

 •••••••